 "horse" and scalc

-MASON m English
+Mason m English

 , from an Old French word of Germanic origin (akin to Old English macian

-PAIGE f English
+Paige f English

 in Middle English.
 It is ultimately derived (via Old French and Italian) from Greek παιδίον (paidion)

 meaning "little boy".

-PAN m Greek Mythology
+Pan m Greek Mythology

 .
 In Greek mythology Pan was a half-man, half-goat god associated with shepherds, flocks and pastures.

-PIPER f English (Modern)
+Piper f English (Modern)

-From a surname which was originally given to a person who played on a pipe (a flute).
+From a surname that was originally given to a person who played on a pipe (a flute).
 It was popularized as a given name by a character from the television series Charmed

 Porter m English

 From an occupational English surname meaning "doorkeeper"

 "door", from Latin porta

 Rórdán m Irish

 From the older Irish name Ríoghbhardán

 , which meant "little poet king"

 "king" combined with bard